1.

 8. Green-billed

-| This elusive endemic is a hot
+This elusive endemic is a hot

 tree ferns.
-It also visits well-wooded home gardens adjoining
+It also visits well-wooded home gardens that are close to good-quality forests, and may present, not living up to

-by Layard and described by Blyth in 1849. |
+by Layard, and described by Blyth in 1849. |

 |

-9. Sri Lanka Hanging Parrot.
-(Loriculus
+9. Sri Lanka Hanging Parrot Loriculus

 |